“At the end of three years thou shalt bring forth all the tithe of thine increase the same year, and shalt lay it up within thy gates”

 Key Lessons and Applications:

-- Faithful Stewardship: The practice of tithing taught the Israelites to acknowledge that all they had was from God and to be faithful stewards of their resources.
-Similarly, as believers today, we are called to honor God with our finances and resources, recognizing that they come from Him.
+Faithful Stewardship: The practice of tithing taught the Israelites to acknowledge that all they had was from God and to be faithful stewards of their resources.
+Similarly, as believers today, we are called to honour God with our finances and resources, recognising that they come from Him.

-- Care for the Poor: Tithing in Deuteronomy included provisions for the needy and less fortunate.
-This highlights the importance of compassion and generosity towards those who are in need, both within the community and beyond.
+Care for the Poor: Tithing in Deuteronomy included provisions for the needy and less fortunate.
+This highlights the importance of compassion and generosity towards those in need, both within the community and beyond.

 Note: This Bible study is based on the King James Version (KJV) translation.